Mobile security: Next generation of mobile security

-This category features a secure kernel which will run in parallel with a fully featured Rich OS, on the same processor core.
+This category features a secure kernel which will run in parallel with a fully featured Rich OS on the same processor core.
 It will include drivers for the Rich OS ("normal world") to communicate with the secure kernel ("secure world").
-The trusted infrastructure could include interfaces like the display or keypad to regions of PCI-E address space and memories.
+The trusted infrastructure could include interfaces such as the display or keypad to regions of the PCI-E address space and memories.